 Meanwhile, the CVSA said the new bulletin on roadside ELD inspection procedures was issued along with updates to the bulletin for inspectors of truckers using previous-generation Automatic Onboard Recording Devices (AOBRDs).

 As defined in 49 CFR 395.2, an AOBRD is an electric, electronic, electromechanical, or mechanical device capable of recording a driver’s duty status information accurately and automatically as required by 395.15.

 The device must be integrally synchronized with the specific operations of the CMV where it is installed.
 At a minimum, the device must record engine use, road speed, miles driven, and the date and time of day.

 AOBRDs are grandfathered for legal use to record drivers’ HOS until December 16, 2019, as long as they were in place before the implementation of the ELD mandate.

 In cases an ELD malfunctions, the driver must provide a written notice of the malfunction to the motor carrier within 24 hours.

 A driver needs to keep graph-grid paper log sheets and reconstruct the record of duty status for the current day and the previous seven days that comply with 395.8 unless the records can be retrieved from the ELD or the driver already has the records in another form.

 The new inspection bulletin by the CVSA is expected to provide more clarity to commercial drivers and safety inspectors regarding the implementation and enforcement of the ELD mandate.

-According to the ELD mandate which took effect on December 18, 2017, non-exempt drivers require FMCSA-compliant electronic logging devices.
+According to the ELD mandate which took effect on December 18, 2017, non-exempt drivers require FMCSA-registered electronic logging devices.
 After April 1, 2018, ELD violations would negatively affect a carrier’s CSA scores.
 Additionally, ELD violations would also result in out-of-service criteria enforcement.